How to Use GPT-5.2 for Video Translation [2026 Guide]

 • "Use formal register for German; avoid slang."

-• "Preserve the speaker's enthusiasm; this is a product launch."
+• "Preserve the speaker's enthusiasm; this is a product launch video."

 GPT Context Input

 Select the target language(s), then click Translate.
-VideoDubber sends your audio (and script when applicable) to GPT-5.2, which produces a translated script tailored to timing and tone, then generates the dubbed audio.
+VideoDubber sends your audio (and script when applicable) to GPT-5.2, which produces a translated script tailored to timing, tone, and cultural fit, then generates the dubbed audio.
 The result is a fluid, natural-sounding video in the target language.

 StepAction